 Municipalities can enact one component — either an identification card or the written policy — or combine both parts of the safe and welcoming ordinance, Harmon said.
 She said she advises municipalities that opt for the identification card to also adopt a non-compliance policy to ensure resident information is not shared with federal agencies.

 Due to concerns about cost, limited use and fraud, councilmembers indicated they weren’t ready to move forward on the municipal identification component.
 But a number of councilmembers indicated they were interested in the non-compliance policy and would support such a measure going forward.

 Councilmember Jan Faidley asked Harmon whether or not she had heard from local police about their concerns with such policies.
 Harmon said she has sat down with Kansas City, Kansas law enforcement, and has watched local law enforcement nationwide benefit from non-compliance policies.
 Some community members are more comfortable approaching law enforcement when a written policy is in place, she said.

 “[Law enforcement is] finding that their community interaction improves dramatically once this kind of program exists, so eventually, they become big fans of it,” Harmon said.

 While both Lawrence and Kansas City, Kan., have verbally stated they will not comply with ICE, Harmon said she doesn’t know of any Kansas municipalities with a written policy.
 Topeka currently offers municipal identification cards, but the lack of a non-compliance policy interferes with the program’s success, Harmon said.

 Mayor Mike Kelly said he agreed with the sentiments expressed regarding the non-compliance policy.
-The council then voted to put the policy on the agenda for October to provide time for a draft to be written.
+The council then voted to put the issue on the agenda for October to provide time for a possible draft to be written.
 There is model language available to assist municipalities in writing an ordinance, Harmon said.